severalnines/docs/user-guide/timescaledb/backup.rst

 For pg_basebackup (offline restore):

 1. Stop the target node.
-2. Backup the current PostgreSQL data directory.
+2. Backup the current TimeScaleDB data directory.
 3. Copy backup files to the target server.
 4. Checking disk space on the target server.
 5. Prepare and restore the backup.